 How Much Does a Product Injury Case Cost in Colorado?

-“Sometimes the law explicitly says you receive attorney’s fees and costs if you prevail, in addition to whatever the verdict is,” says Joseph Riegerix, a product liability attorney with Law Offices of John D. Halepaska in Denver.
+“Sometimes the law explicitly says you receive attorney’s fees and costs if you prevail, in addition to whatever the verdict is,” says Joseph Riegerix, a product liability attorney in Denver.
 “It’s not always the case.
-But in Colorado, typically, you do tend to to receive an award including the costs of pursuing the litigation if you prevail.”
+But in Colorado, typically, you do tend to receive an award including the costs of pursuing the litigation if you prevail.”

 “Depending on the nature of the case and product, [the costs] can range from monumental or next to nothing.
-If there’s already abundant work that other people have done and you can share in, [such as a Multi-District Litigation] it makes it a lot easier to pursue.
-But, for instance, I have a case right now where we’re going to have to use all kinds of experts to prove that a toxic exposure happened sufficient to cause cancer.
+If there’s already abundant work that other people have done and you can share in [such as a Multi-District Litigation], it makes it a lot easier to pursue.
+But, for instance, I have a case right now where we’re going to have to use all kinds of experts to prove that a toxic exposure happened sufficiently to cause cancer.
 That can really add up.”